ESPRI-Mod/synda/docs/sdt/src_install.rst

 .. note::

-    To download file from ESGF, you need to create an openID account on one ESGF identity provider website (e.g. PCMDI, BADC, DKRZ.) and subscribe to the project licence/role you want to download.
+    To download file from ESGF, you need to untar an openID account on one ESGF identity provider website (e.g. PCMDI, BADC, DKRZ.) and subscribe to the project licence/role you want to download.

 - A quickstart guide is available with